 Operational and design data Its purpose Traffic speeds To identify speed problems and potential crash situations.
 To provide information about free speeds for use in speed-based design.
 Travel times and delays To provide information about the external connectivity of the local street system.
 To monitor changes in travel times for travel within, through and around the study area, and the quality of access into and out of the area.
 Level of Service To measure the capacity of the street to satisfy the needs of different road user types.
 Street activity survey To identify major activity generators as well as locations with high social interaction within the street, and those with a clear sense of place.
 Bus routes (existing and potential) To identify problems for operators and specify design requirements for treatments.
 Pedestrian and cyclist desire lines and count volumes To provide basic information on the location, number, strategic linkages, and design of devices.
 Parking (resident and non-local) To identify parking-related problems and provide design data.
 Environmental data Its purpose Noise measurements and/or modelling To assess current and changed levels of noise.
 Advisable to have 'before' data if noise-related objections to devices are likely.
-Location and needs of environmentally-sensitive land uses To take into consideration when assessing problems and designing treatments.
-Streetscape assessment including inventories of street trees, materials and other assets; qualitative assessment of visual attributes of street To take into consideration when considering strategies and designing treatments.
-Social data Its purpose Age distribution and household structure To identify likely needs and responses to traffic threats in broad terms and to plan the participation program.
-Language and ethnicity To help plan and target participation program and information materials.
-Proportion rental/residential mobility To supplement information on responses to traffic and proposed countermeasures.
-Measures of geographical groupings and access patterns such as use of, and access to, local facilities (schools, medical facilities, schools, etc.) To protect and plan routes used for local access, and identify special locational factors in designing treatments.
+Location and needs of environmentally-sensitive land uses likely.
+To take into consideration when assessing problems and designing treatments. - To take into consideration when assessing problems and land uses Streetscape assessment including inventories of street trees, materials and other assets; qualitative To take into consideration when assessing problems and designing treatments.
+To take into consideration when considering strategies and land uses Streetscape assessment including inventories of street trees, materials and other assets; qualitative assessment of visual attributes of street To take into consideration when assessing problems and designing treatments.
+To take into consideration when considering strategies and designing treatments. land uses Streetscape assessment including inventories of street trees, materials and other assets; qualitative assessment of visual attributes of street Social data To take into consideration when assessing problems and designing treatments.
+To take into consideration when considering strategies and designing treatments.
+Its purpose To identify likely needs and responses to traffic threats in broad land uses Streetscape assessment including inventories of street trees, materials and other assets; qualitative assessment of visual attributes of street Social data Age distribution and household structure To take into consideration when assessing problems and designing treatments.
+To take into consideration when considering strategies and designing treatments.
+Its purpose To identify likely needs and responses to traffic threats in broad terms and to plan the participation program.
+To help plan and target participation program and information

-Usually available only at the census-area level.
+\ Usually available only at the census-area level.